Complain about a licensed driver, operator or owner

 Making a complaint

-Make a complaint about a taxi driver, vehicle or operator using our general enquiries online form.
+Make a complaint about a taxi driver, vehicle or operator using our complaint about a licensed person, vehicle or premises online form.

 The need for evidence